iotaledger/is-ui-components/README.md

 ## Generate package

 To generate a package to be used as a library in other projects, it is necessary to execute:

 `npm run package`

-This takes all the files in the src/dist folder and generates a package with them which is saved in package folder.
+This takes all the files in the src folder and generates a package with them which is saved in package folder.